JamieMason/shrinkpack/README.md

 ```

 This is new behaviour, npm didn't hit the network at all.
 Instead it read the packages from the
-`node_shrinkwrap` directory directly and installed them straight away.
-Shrinkpack has allowed us to
+`archived-packages` directory directly and installed them straight away.
+Shrinkpack has allowed us
-install our project without any network activity whatsoever – and in a fraction of the time.
+to install our project without any network activity whatsoever – and in a fraction of the time.

 If everything went to plan, the only output will be these expected warnings because we didn't choose
 to add a `description` or `repository` to our `package.json`.